novainsilico/nway/README.md

 ### --onepack ###

-Forces nway to bundle all the generated packets in one single packet.
+Forces nway to bundle all the generated bundles in one single bundle.
 When you use the `--onepack` options, nway do not write anything to the disk, instead it writes the compilation result to the standard output.

 This is usefull when you do not want a bootstrap file and you do not care of application splitting (to dump the script in a standalone html file for instance).